chiaraorsini/Statistics-Discrete/README.md

 ## Installation

-To install this module type the following:
+In order to install this module type the following:

 ```
    $ perl Makefile.PL